TubercularOx/darkhaunter/Speculation/Timeline.md

 ### Strip #59

 - Fulfills the foreshadowing of #15, but that foreshadowing does not imply all the intervening strips were fully planned.
+[Foreshadowing]

 ### Strip #62